kst alleen in het Engels

 Due to the family being poor his schooling was inadequate.
 He went to an ordinary school, but being a weakling (Fred's own words) he learnt nothing.
 He was greatly handicapped because of really bad stammering, making him almost dumb.
 Because of this, with its nervous reaction, he used to wonder what he would do when he grew up.
 Even running errands for his mother, he would do anything not to go, and he used to walk too and fro outside the shop, sometimes crying until he would pluck up courage to blurt out what he had to buy.
 He found no need to talk much in his young days, and he was more or less afflicted until he was well over fifty.
 During the Second World War, he worked among lots of young people, which helped him to forget his problems.
 Strangely enough this handicap didn't afflict him when singing, because in his youth he became a top choir boy.

-He was sent to an art school when he was seven years old; although this meant that his wider education was therefore lacking.
+He was sent to the Hornsey School of Art - a college in Crouch End, Hornsey, when he was seven years old; although this meant that his wider education was therefore lacking.
 In hindsight Fred Steerwood thought his parents did the right thing, as his presence in a class room was terrifying for him, when he had to stand up and repeat things.
 It was only after he left school that he pulled himself together and went to evening classes.
 At that time he could not even spell simple words, but in evening school he advanced famously, learning (again in his own words) "...most of the places in the world, decimals, algebra, electricity and all other things that good education gives."
 In 1905, at the age of seventeen, he even came eight in an open Civil Service exam of 2000 entries.